suveshpandey/inferloop-ai-client/README.md

 # InferLoop Client

-Frontend for **InferLoop AI** — a five-agent, test-driven code-review tool for DSA / competitive-programming submissions.
+Frontend for **InferLoop AI** — a five-agent, test-driven *review + rewrite* loop for DSA / competitive-programming submissions.
 You paste a problem statement + your Python or C++ solution; the UI streams every stage live (test generation → per-iteration agents → per-case sandbox results → final verdict) and saves the run to history.
+The rewrite you get back is the one that scored highest against the generated cases, not the latest.
 Built with Next.js 16 (App Router), React 19, TypeScript, Tailwind CSS 4, shadcn/ui, and Monaco.
 Talks to the [`inferloop-server`](../inferloop-server) backend over HTTP + Server-Sent Events.

 ---